 An ambitious new vision of an all-in-one resource center for the homeless and others in dire financial straights, Switchpoint, offers case management and a full array of services to try and get struggling individuals and families back on their feet, back to work and back into a home.

 Switchpoint Community Resource Center takes a variety of resources available throughout the community and coordinates between different entities to offer more comprehensive help to the homeless and those struggling with poverty.
 With help from community partners, including charities like United Way Dixie, the Dove Center, and the Salvation Army, as well as governmental agencies such as the Department of Workforce Services, the Department of Motor Vehicles, and Washington County School District, we can proudly say that as a community we are able to be the switch point in someone’s life.

 It Takes All of Us

 The motto of Switchpoint is “It Takes All Of Us” which couldn’t be more true.
 Without the surrounding community and volunteers willing to donate their time and means, Switchpoint would not be able to function nor would it be as successful.
 The core of Switchpoint’s work is the dream that one day families will no longer be struggling to make ends meet.
 That they will have the skills they need to be self-sufficient and thriving.
-By implementing the Switchpoint model of providing case management tools, community resources, education and job skill training, we can stop the cycle of poverty in Washington County.
+By implementing the Switchpoint model of providing case management tools, community resources, education and job skill training, we can stop the cycle of poverty in Utah.
 We can end homelessness for our community, one life at a time.

 Switchpoint Community Resource Center